 Ella Purnell's blunt, textured bob is cool and casual.
 Use a round brush, such as Moroccanoil Ceramic Round Brush ($30), when blowdrying bangs to get them straight and volumized.
 As for the rest of your mane, spritz on some dry texturizing spray then simply tuck hair behind the ear for a neat finish.

 Demi Lovato's bold look draws attention to the face, with bangs playing a starring role.
 To style, work some pomade through bangs and mussy them up a bit.
 Finish by spraying Fekkai Root Lift Volumizing Treatment ($28) on the top of your head to lengthen a round face.

 Not only are wispy bangs stylish but they can complement a bigger forehead.
 Lily Collins's come with choppy ends of varying lengths, albeit subtle.
 Hitting right at her lashes, they work to draw attention to her eyes.
 To style, "Go for a lighter product with some hold, like Davines This is a Texturizing Serum ($26).
 This creates body, structure, and shape while you blow-dry," explains Prothero.
 "Avoid too heavy products that have too much oil because it can cause the bangs to look greasy."

 If you haven't gotten around to trimming your bangs or are growing them out, do like Charlotte Gainsbourg and let overgrown bangs work for your rock-star chic aesthetic.
 To pull off this look, not only is it about incorporating long layers and texture, but also the attitude.
 Wear it with confidence.

-Kaley Cuoco could have worn her beachy waves without bangs but then she would look like any other Californian girl (not that there's anything wrong with that).
-Instead, she opts for wispy bangs that add maturity and versatility to her overall look.
+Kaley Cuoco could have worn her beachy waves without bangs but instead, she opts for wispy bangs that add maturity and versatility to her overall look.